boazbk/tcs/lec_03a_computing_every_function.md

 some_more_code
 ```

+with the following code where we "paste" the code of `Func`

 ```python
 some_code
 function_code'
 some_more_code
 ```

-where `function_code'` is obtained by replacing all occurrences of `a` with `d`,`b` with `e`, `c` with `f`.
+and where `function_code'` is obtained by replacing all occurrences of `a` with `d`,`b` with `e`, `c` with `f`.
-When doing that we will need to  ensure that all other variables appearing in `function_code'` don't interfere with other variables by replacing every instance of a variable `foo` with `upfoo` where `up` is some unique prefix.
+When doing that we will need to  ensure that all other variables appearing in `function_code'` don't interfere with other variables.
+We can always do so by renaming variables to new names that were not used before.

 ### Example: Computing Majority via NAND's

-Function definition allow us to express NAND-CIRC programs much more cleanly and succinctly.
+Function definitions allow us to express NAND-CIRC programs much more cleanly and succinctly.
 For example, because we can compute AND,OR, NOT using NANDs, we can compute the _Majority_ function as well.

 ```python
 def NOT(a): return NAND(a,a)